Hungary national football team: 2010s

 On 15 November 2015, a Storck-led Hungary qualified for its first European Championship (UEFA Euro 2016) in 44 years and its major tournament in 30 years.
 Hungary beat Norway in the first leg of the qualifying playoffs 1–0; the only goal was scored by László Kleinheisler.
 On the return match, Hungary beat Norway 2–1 and qualified for the Euro 2016 finals.
 After beating Austria 2–0 and drawing with Iceland, Hungary played an exciting 3–3 draw against eventual Euro winners Portugal.
 Hereupon, Hungary managed to qualify for the round of 16 with a game to spare, marking their best Euro or World Cup performance in over 40 years.

 Hungary failed to qualify for the 2018 FIFA World Cup in Russia after finishing outside of the qualification places.
 Along the way, they drew against the Faroe Islands and were humiliated after being defeated by Andorra 1–0.
 After failing to qualify, manager Bernd Storck resigned.

 On 10 November 2017, Hungary was embarrassed again when they were defeated by Luxembourg 2–1 in a friendly.

 On 30 October 2017, Georges Leekens was appointed as a new head coach.
-Hungary lost both matches in March 2018, the first defeat was another embarrassing one against minnows Kazakhstan (2–3).
+Hungary lost both matches in March 2018.
+The first defeat was another embarrassing one against minnows Kazakhstan (2–3).

 On 19 June 2018, after three losses and one draw under his reign, Leekens was let go and Marco Rossi was appointed in his place.

 2018–19 UEFA Nations League C saw Hungary drawn with Finland, Greece and Estonia.
 Hungary had a nearly successful performance, but losses to Finland and Greece shattered their hope to finish in the top of the group.
 However, UEFA revised the formula aftermath, meaning Hungary was officially promoted to 2020–21 UEFA Nations League B, having finished second before.

 The UEFA Euro 2020 qualifying drew a mixed result for the Hungarians.
 Grouped in group E, they faced Croatia, Wales, Slovakia and Azerbaijan; the former occupied the silver medal in the 2018 FIFA World Cup while the latter was one of 12 host countries in the tournament.
 Hungary performed successfully against Croatia and Wales at home, obtaining needed victories, as well as successive wins over Azerbaijan.
-However, two straight defeats to Slovakia and away losses to Croatia and Wales, with the final loss happened when Hungary had a chance to qualify directly, sent Hungary into a disappointing fourth-place finish at the expense of the Welsh who qualified directly instead.
-However, Hungary was able to obtain a play-off spot, thanked for finishing second in their group at the Nations League, behind Finland, and was scheduled against Bulgaria.
+However, two straight defeats to Slovakia and away losses to Croatia and Wales, with the final loss happening when Hungary had a chance to qualify directly, sent Hungary into a disappointing fourth-place finish to the benefit of the Welsh, who qualified directly instead.
+Hungary was able to obtain a play-off spot thanks to finishing second in their group at the Nations League, behind Finland, and was scheduled against Bulgaria.